Dave-team/Knowledge-base/Business principles.md

 # Business principles
 ## My guidelines
-- Speed matters: work fast and do things right now - don't delay
+- Speed matters: work fast and do things right now - don't delay.
+Don't say you will do, just do first.
 - Quality matters: never assume and always check
 - Be flexible: things will always change.
 Be prepared to adapt.
 - Keep things simple: do the bare minimum to solve the problem prior to making things more complex